Aidbox/node-server-sdk/README.md

 };
 ```

-After you prepare config and define manifest you can run you backend application.
+After you prepare the config object and define the manifest, you can run your backend application.
-Typescript don't allow you miss some required config key but we have additional check input parameters before creating app.
+Typescript won't let you miss any required config keys.
+There are additional check input parameters before the app is created:

 ```typescript
 import { createApp, startApp } from '@aidbox/node-server-sdk';